Fernandadp/100-days-of-code/log.md

 ### Day 8: June 3, 2019, Monday

 **Today's Progress:** Continue with React from FCC.
 Passing default props, I can pass a default prop just in case no value is expliciti provided, but if I pass `null` it will remain `null`.
 Defining `propTypes`, so it will throw an error if the type is different to what I'm expecting.
-A _stateless functional component_ is any function which accepts props and returns JSX.
+A _stateless functional component_ is any function which accepts props and returns JSX, no need of `render()` method before the `return`.
+A _stateless component_, on the other hand, is a class that `extends React.Component`, but does not use internal state.
+A _stateful component_ is any component that does maintain its own internal state (normally referred to simply as components or React components). `State` consists of any data the application needs to know about, that can change over time.

-**Thoughts:**
+**Thoughts:** Understanding more this that i've already used before, but I think I will really understand this whe I have to work in a project from scratch.

 ### Day 9: June 4, 2019, Tuesday